 Content goes here

-Upon learning of the presence of PFOA in certain of the groundwater in Bennington, Saint-Gobain Performance Plastics promptly funded bottled water and point-of-entry (POET) filtration systems for homes and businesses with wells that tested above the state limit of 20 ppt for PFOA.
+Upon learning of the presence of PFOA in certain groundwaters in Bennington, Saint-Gobain Performance Plastics promptly funded bottled water and point-of-entry treatment systems (POETs) for homes and businesses with wells that tested above the state limit of 20 ppt for PFOA.
 We have also paid for extensive soil, groundwater and surface water sampling, as well as three engineering studies to analyze the potential expansion of the municipal water system.

 Saint-Gobain Performance Plastics funded the extension of municipal water lines to approximately 200 homes in the western portion of the impacted area – an area known as Corrective Action Area 1.
 Additionally, in Spring 2019, we also reached an agreement with the State of Vermont regarding the eastern portion of the area, known as Corrective Action Area 2 (CAA2), which includes the extension of municipal water lines to an additional 244 homes.